 Your provider will then release your 401(k) funds by issuing a check—either directly to us, or sent to you, which you can then forward to us at the address here and also provided in your email.
 The same fund transfer process applies for any other employer-sponsored plan.

 When you schedule a call with one of our Rollover Specialists, we’ll call your current 401(k) plan provider together.

 We will be on the phone with you every step of the way to make sure your rollover is completed with ease.
 Schedule a call now, and we’ll take care of the rest.

 Apples to Apples

-If you try to roll over a 401(k) to a Roth IRA, that’s considered a Roth conversion and you’d likely owe taxes on that money.
+Knowing your account type is important.
+For example, if you try to roll over a 401(k) to a Roth IRA, it’s considered a Roth conversion and you’ll likely owe taxes on that transfer of funds.

-(If you’re wondering about how to roll over an IRA, you can do that with Betterment, as well.)
+(If you’re wondering about how to roll over an existing IRA to Betterment, you can do that with us as well.)

 Ask About Fees

-It’s free to set up a Betterment rollover IRA, but your 401(k) provider may charge you for closing the account.
-If you’re doing a partial rollover of your 401(k) funds, ask whether you will incur any fees.
+While it’s free to initiate a Betterment IRA rollover, your 401(k) provider may charge you for closing your account.
+As you’re starting a partial rollover of your 401(k) funds, ask your current plan provider whether you will incur any fees.

-Once your Betterment rollover account is set up, remember that you enjoy some of the lowest investing fees in the industry.
+Once your Betterment rollover account is setup, you’ll begin to benefit from some of the lowest investing fees in the industry.